M.A.R.I. Lunch Talk Series

 MARI Lunch Talk Announcement

-We are pleased to announce the next session of our 2025 M.A.R.I.
+We are pleased to announce the third session of our 2025-2026 M.A.R.I.
 Lunch Talk Series.
-This Friday, May 9, at noon, Dr. Jason Nesbitt will present "The Fragmentation of the Chavín Interaction Sphere: A Review of the Evidence.
+This Friday, September 26, at noon, Dr. Tatsuya Murakami (Tulane University) will present "Ritual Practice at Terminal Formative Tlalancaleca: Implications for Regional, Macroregional, and Interregional Interactions."

 M.A.R.I.
 Lunch Talks invite guest speakers to host seminars at M.A.R.I. on a wide variety of topics related to the archaeology, history, and ethnography of Mesoamerica and other world areas.
 The events typically take place on Fridays around noon and can be delivered in English and Spanish.